 Self-assessment forms are completed by a range of people who for example are self-employed, have received income from investments, savings or shares and by people who have complicated tax affairs.
-A list of people who are required to complete a self-assessment return can be found at www.gov.uk/self-assessment earnings dataset from HMRC, which contains variables on:
+A list of people who are required to complete a self-assessment return can be found at www.gov.uk/self-assessment-tax-returns/who-must-send-a-tax-return.
+We have recently obtained a new self-assessment earnings dataset from HMRC, which contains variables on: